Dharmesh13-bit/MajorProject-FarmLand/README.md

-# 🌱 FarmLink – Farmland Rental & Batai Sharing App
+# 🌱 FarmLand – Farmland Rental & Batai Sharing App

-**FarmLink** is a mobile application built for individuals seeking to **buy, rent, or engage in batai (crop-sharing)** agreements for agricultural land.
+**FarmLand** is a mobile application built for individuals seeking to **buy, rent, or engage in batai (crop-sharing)** agreements for agricultural land.
 Designed with user experience in mind, the app provides a smooth interface for exploring, evaluating, and connecting with landowners.

 > 🔨 **Tech Stack**: Flutter, Dart, Firebase (Auth + Firestore + Storage)